-Title of each class Title of each class Trading Symbol(s) Name Common Stock BRID Nasdaq Global Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securit Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such report and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☒ No ☐ y Interactive Data File required to be submitted pursuant 12 months (or for such shorter period that the registrant Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer ☑ Sma elerated filer □ ller reporting company ⊠ rging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗖 No 🗷 As of March 4, 2022, the registrant had 9,076,832 As of March 4, 2022, the registrant had 9,076,832 shares of common stock outstanding.
+Securities registered pursuant to Section 12(b) of the Act.
+Title of each class Title of each class Trading Symbol(s) Name of each exchange on wh Common Stock BRID Nasdaq Global Market • 1 1 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding s been subject to such filing requirements for the past 90 days.
+Yes ☑ No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes  No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging gr company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exch.
+Act.
+Large accelerated filer □ Non-accelerated filer ☑ filer □ pring company rowth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exc hange Act).
+Yes 🗖 No 🗷 As of March 6, 2023, the registrant had 9,076,832 shares of common stock outstanding.

-BRIDGFORD FOODS CORPORATION

-FORM 10-Q QUARTERLY REPORT
+BRIDGFORD FOODS CORPORATION FORM 10-Q QUARTERLY REPORT